Milledgeville, GA: Is Your Property Tax Assessment Too High? (2026)

 Is your Milledgeville property tax assessment too high?

-The median home in Milledgeville is valued at $193,100, producing an estimated annual tax bill of $1,900 at Baldwin County's 2.460% combined rate.
+The median home in Milledgeville is valued at $193,100, and the typical homeowner pays about $1,610 per year in property tax (Census ACS 2024), based on Baldwin County's 2.460% combined millage applied to 40% of fair market value after exemptions.
 That means the typical Milledgeville homeowner spends 3.87% of household income on property taxes alone.
 If Baldwin County has overestimated your home's fair market value, you are paying more than you should.
 Georgia law guarantees that filing an appeal cannot increase your assessment, so there is no risk in checking.
 At $193,100, Milledgeville home values are 6% above the Baldwin County median, 13% above Georgia's statewide median of $170,200, 39% below the national median of $318,000.

 How does Milledgeville compare to other Baldwin County cities?